kb-dk/repository-mirror/README.md

 We do not need this, unless the repository is private

-### 2. The user selects a named release for to retrieve
+### 2. The user selects a commit or a named release to retrieve

-The task should include a destination status
+Depending on the destination status the user need to enter slightly different data

-1. staging
+1. **staging** - The user may choose the FRONT or any commit

-2. production
+2. **production** - The use chooses a named commit for publication

-which determines which backend to address
+The two statuses stores data in separate databases and only the latter is public.
+The staging service is a test site for the editorial users.

 ### 3. The system queues the clone and pull operations